rpriam/book1/README.md

-## Data files and companion jupyter notebooks for the computer book <br />

-## "Linear and Deep Models Basics with Pytorch, Numpy, and Scikit-Learn" <br />
+## NEW BOOK ML : "Linear and Deep Models Basics with Pytorch, Numpy, and Scikit-Learn" <br />
  <br />
  <br />